cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/index.md

 ## Custom block page

 When choosing the Block action, toggle the **Display custom block page** setting to respond to queries with a block page, and to specify the message you want to display to users who navigate to blocked websites.
 If disabled, Gateway will respond to blocked queries with `0.0.0.0`.
+For more information, see the dedicated documentation on [customizing the block page](/policies/filtering/configuring-block-page).